Namespace mata::nft::algorithms

 Minimized automaton.

-Complement implemented by determization, adding sink state and making automaton complete.
+Complement implemented by determinization, adding sink state and making automaton complete.

 Parameters: